neonevm/neon-evm.docs/docs/about/why_neon.md

 ## The best from Ethereum

 Ethereum has firmly established itself as a significant blockchain ecosystem, providing a robust settlement layer.
-However, Ethereum's gas prices and transaction speeds create such challenges for dApps that an entire L2 and rollup ecosystem has erupted to address the issues.
+However, Ethereum's gas prices and transaction speeds create such challenges for dApps that an entire L2 and rollup ecosystem has erupted to address these issues.

 Neon EVM offers a better solution: by bringing Solana's sophisticated and low-cost transaction capabilities to Ethereum builders.